Collect highly accurate spatial data quickly and easily, even in inaccessible areas.

 Laser Scanning Applications in Surveying

-As we mentioned above, the applications for laser scanning are endless, with customers utilising laser scanning’s high accuracy to produce detailed surveys, visualisations of complex 3D structures and the production of models for BIM to name just a few.
-KOREC customers report that it’s a great way to ‘add value’ to their client offering in sectors including rail, highways and civil engineering
+As we mentioned above, the applications for laser scanning are endless, with customers using laser scanning’s high accuracy to produce detailed surveys, visualisations of complex 3D structures, and models for BIM to name just a few.

-Laser scanning systems offer customers a way of capturing high resolution data from inaccessible or dangerous areas like those encountered by forensics professionals thanks to its long range.
-Devices like the Trimble X7 and Trimble X9 with their one button operation and automatic calibration mean there is no waiting around onsite.
+Thanks to their long range, laser scanning systems offer customers an efficient way of capturing high-resolution data from inaccessible or dangerous areas like those encountered by forensics professionals.
+Devices like the Trimble X9 Core and Premium, with their one-button operation and automatic calibration, mean there is no waiting around onsite.
 With their repeatability and high accuracy, laser scanning solutions are also useful for deformation monitoring on environmental and construction projects.

 KOREC’s 3D Laser Scanner Range

-KOREC offers a wide range of 3D scanning solutions to cover varying budgets and job requirements.
+KOREC offers a wide range of 3D scanning solutions for surveying, to cover varying budgets and job requirements.

-For faster, shorter range data collection, take a look at the tried and tested X7 laser scanner – with its versatile mounting options, it’s the perfect tool for a wide variety of scanning applications.
-Or for increased accuracy and range, the X9 laser scanner covers up to 150m with a capture rate of 1 million points per second.
-With automatic in field registration of scans and automatic calibration on both models, your productivity and efficiency in the field will be revolutionised.
+For faster, shorter range data collection, take a look at the tried and tested X9 Core 3D building laser scanner – with its versatile mounting options, it’s the perfect tool for a wide variety of scanning applications.
+Or, for increased accuracy and range, the X9 Premium laser scanner covers up to 150m with a capture rate of 1 million points per second.
+With automatic in-field registration of scans and automatic calibration on both models, your productivity and efficiency in the field will be revolutionised.

-Besides the hardware, Trimble have developed a range of intuitive, powerful and user friendly laser scanning software packages to smoothen your journey from field to office.
+Besides the hardware, Trimble have developed a range of intuitive, powerful and user-friendly 3D laser scanning software packages to smoothen your journey from field to office.
 Trimble Perspective allows for in-field point cloud registration and on-the-fly measurements and annotations, ensuring you’ve not missed anything before you leave site.

-Back at the office, Trimble RealWorks is a powerful, yet user-friendly point cloud processing and analysis package – providing the complete solution to efficiently register, analyse, model and create 3D and 2D deliverables using data from virtually any source.
+Back at the office, Trimble RealWorks is a powerful yet user-friendly point cloud data processing and analysis package – providing the complete solution to efficiently register, analyse, model and create 3D and 2D deliverables using data from virtually any source.

 Wanting to share those deliverables with colleagues or customers, anywhere in the world?
-Trimble CloudEngine is an intuitive and easy-to-use point cloud editor, allowing users to perform data quality control and to analyse, extract and visualise data quickly and simply, and then seamlessly share that data with key stakeholders.
+Trimble’s Data Reality Capture Service (TDRCS) is an intuitive and easy-to-use point cloud editor, allowing users to perform data quality control and to analyse, extract and visualise data quickly and simply, and then seamlessly share that data with key stakeholders.

-Not sure what solution you need?
+Not sure what surveying scanner or software solution you need?
 Get in touch and we’ll be happy to help!